Approach & Practice

 What it means and why it matters

-Living in a world where our attention is pulled towards virtual environments designed to maximize our engagement has real consequences.
+It is hard living in today’s world.
+It is a moment where our attention is pulled towards virtual environments designed to maximize our engagement - and this has real consequences for us.
 It is causing an erosion of our baseline understanding and awareness of ourselves as living beings in a material world.

 We are distanced from the material world, from our own bodies, and from each other.

 In this context, it is understandable and even inevitable that our sense of interdependence with the earth is profoundly diminished leaving us feeling isolated, anxious, and detached.
-In this context, the forward march towards climate crisis is understandable.
+In this kind of world, the forward march towards climate crisis is unavoidable.

-To create a meaningful shift, fear will not work, we’ve tried.
-Instead, we need to find a way to rebuild our baseline competency of reconnection.
+To create a meaningful shift, fear will not work; we’ve tried that.
+Instead, we need to find a way to rebuild our baseline competency for reconnection.

 Craft is be a (re)membering intervention.
 It is a pathway towards a physical and spiritual mending of the nature-culture binary, and a practice leading us into renewed and joyful relationship with the sensuous present.